kicaj29/aws/SecurityAndCompliance/readme.md

 * AWS **Shield** Standard: **protects against DDoS attack** for your website and applications, for all customers at no additional costs
   * Provides protection from attacks such as SYN/UDP Floods, Reflection attacks and other layers 3 and 4 attacks
 * AWS Shield Advanced: 24/7 premium DDoS protection, $3000 per month per organization
+  *  Shield Advanced expands the number of supported AWS services and integrates with WAF to support coverage against attacks on Layer 7 (application)
   * Protect against more sophisticated attack on Amazon EC2, ELB, CloudFront, AWS Global Accelerator and Route 53
   * 24/7 access to AWS DDoS response team (DRP)
   * Protect against higher fees during usage spikes due to DDoS